-Send a letter home informing parents about the student teacher.

-With your student teacher, produce a detailed timetable for the completion of requirements to transition the student teacher as the role of the teacher.

-Cooperating teacher meets with the ESU supervisor who collaborates with the co-op to guide the student teacher.

-Cooperating teacher conducts informal and formal observations of the student teacher twice or more per week.

 Observation and Feedback:

-Informal observations, formal observations, daily feedback and assessments of plans and materials will enhance candidate performance.
+Cooperating teachers will provide informal observations, formal observations, daily feedback and assessments of plans and materials in order to enhance candidate performance.

 A formal observation is accomplished when the candidate and the cooperating teacher conduct a pre-conference followed by an observation and then a post-conference.
 Post-conference discussion should emanate from pre-conference discussion.
 The candidate needs to be supported by a strong conference structure.
 It is in this phase of student teaching that candidates receive individual guidance from competent professionals that enables them to analyze their growing understanding of the relationship between theory and practice.
 Conferencing will enable candidates to organize, assimilate, synthesize the clinical experience and become a reflective practitioner.
 Written reflections should be produced by the candidate to be assessed/reviewed by the cooperating teacher for goal setting and informed decision making for the next formal observation.

 Evaluation sessions are required at four weeks and at the end of the last week of each clinical assignment.
 The weekly Cooperating Teacher Competencies Assessment forms allow the candidate to show growth and/or maintenance of selected Beginning Educator Outcomes.
 During the last evaluation session it is appropriate to share your evaluation recorded on the Student Teacher Competency Evaluation.
-This form is the official East Stroudsburg University evaluation document that describes the candidate.
-Each candidate will have all evaluation documents recorded and kept on file in their Tk20 account for seven years.
+Each candidate will have all evaluation documents recorded and kept on file in their Tk20 account.
 Candidates may request an additional letter of recommendation from their cooperating teacher and university supervisor.

+Cooperating teachers will complete the unit-wide assessments, as well as any departmental assessments, in Tk20 at the conclusion of the placement.